Looking to start a blog? You’re in the right spot.

 How to Start a Blog in College

 Side note: If you choose to use Hostgator, the hosting company that I recommend in this post (and have always used as a blogger), then I will receive a small commission.
-I have a coupon code for you to receive 45% OFF your order by using the code EMMA60.
-Purchasing a HostGator package through this post gives me a small reward for helping a new blogger find the awesomeness that is HostGator 😉 If you don’t want to use my code to receive 60% OFF, that’s fine and you can go directly to whichever website hosting you choose.
+I have a coupon code for you to receive up to 60% OFF your order by using the code EMMA60.
+Purchasing a HostGator package through this post gives me a small reward for helping a new blogger find the awesomeness that is HostGator 😉 If you don’t want to use my code to receive up to 60% OFF, that’s fine and you can go directly to whichever website hosting you choose.

 Hosting is perhaps the most vital part of how to start a blog.
 It’s a necessary step to take if you want to have your very own WordPress.org blog.
 It also allows you to have complete and total control of your website or blog, instead of just “running” a blog on someone else’s site (WordPress.com, Wix.com).
 If you want to protect your content against spam, hackers, and copyright, you need to get web hosting.